African All Stars Transfer News & Rumours: Manchester United to swap Eric Bailly for Tottenham's Alderweireld | Goal.com

 Spurs boss Mauricio Pochettino is reportedly interested in signing Bailly who is also a target for their North London neighbours Arsenal.

-With doubts over Alderweireld's future at Tottenham, Manchester United are looking at a deal that includes Bailly in exchange for the £25m-rated Belgium international.
+With doubts over Alderweireld's future at Tottenham, Manchester United could take advantage of the situation.
+They are looking at a deal that includes Bailly in exchange for the £25m-rated Belgium international.

 Conte wants Moses reunion at Inter